ohadm2/ubuntu-pkgs-downloader/README.md

 # ubuntu-pkgs-downloader
-Download pkgs with dependencies for use in an offline machine
+Download pkgs with dependencies for use in an offline machine using docker